-Partial and total differentiation; Homogenous function; Maxima and minima of functions of one and two variables; constrained optimization problem (with maximum three variables).
-Integration of a function.
+Partial and Total differentiation; Homogenous function and Euler's theorem; Maxima and minima of functionsofoneandtwovariables; Constrained optimization problem (with maximum three variables).
+Integration of a function; Methods of substitution and partial fractions; Integration by parts.

 Unit 5: Applications of Mathematics in Economic Theories